datanav/docs/configuration.rst

 The SDShare Push protocol is described `here
 <https://github.com/SesamResearch/sdshare-push/blob/master/spec.md>`_.

-The SDShare Push endpoint supports receiving RDF in NTriples form.
+The SDShare Push endpoint supports receiving `RDF <https://www.w3.org/standards/techs/rdf#w3c_all>`_ in `NTriples <https://www.w3.org/TR/2014/REC-n-triples-20140225/>`_ form.
 In this case the URL parameters have to include at least one ``resource`` parameter describing which resources the NTriples payload contains statements about.
 If you include a ``resource`` parameter that there are no statements about in the NTriples body, an empty entity is generated with its ``_deleted`` flag set to ``true``.
 Note that the ``graph`` parameter of the protocol is ignored - the destination of the entities generated from the NTriples payload must be configured in the pipe's ``sink`` section.
 This type of request expects the ``content-type`` to be ``application/n-triples`` or ``text/plain``.
+See the :doc:`rdf-support` document for more detail on working with RDF in Sesam.

 Prototype